SteveQian/yqian.CS425-FInal-Project.gihub.io/README.md

 https://youtu.be/UE6CqbUY_yA

 I created a 2d game using Unity.
 Human try to find the spider(player) and kill it.
-The spider takes damage when it collided with the spider.
+The spider takes damage when it collided with the Human.
 The spider also can take damage back to the human when they collied.

 The spider can shot the human and eat the healing stuff to get heal.